 Notes

-1 This is a compilation of the Anglo-Persian Oil Company Limited’s (Private) Act 1919 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 18 March 2016 of the Anglo-Persian Oil Company Limited’s (Private) Act 1919 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table